MainulDip/KotlinEveryday/kotlin-basic-103-oop.md

 ```

 ### Inheritance
-All classes inherit from `Any`, in-depth Hit on https://kotlinlang.org/docs/inheritance.html
-Classes are final by default, To make a class inheritable, mark it with the open keyword.
+Classes are final by default, To make a class inheritable, mark it with the `open` keyword.
+All classes inherit from `Any`
 ```kotlin
 // All classes Implicitly inherits from `Any`, and `Any` has three methods: equals(), hashCode(), and toString() class Example